vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 In the above screenshot, you can see that the `Media` column contains the `ID`  of an image in our document library.
 That's why we need to translate this ID into the actual filename of the image.

-To do this, we use a data flow.
-We join the list of news articles with the list of images, by using a *join* step:
+To do this, we create a data flow with a single *join* step.
+This step joins the list of news articles with the list of images:

 ![image](/assets/2025-06-29/090.png)

-A second data flow is used to filter the current list to only one news entry.
-That's the active one.
-So every time we need to refer to currently active news, we use this data flow.
+We use a second data flow to filter the current list, to only show the active news entry.
+So each time we need to get the active news article, we use this data flow.

 ![image](/assets/2025-06-29/100.png)

-### Building the User Interface
+### Build the user interface

-On the left side we just use a Styled List to present the news list.
+We add a *styled list* to show the list of news articles, on the left side of the screen:

 ![image](/assets/2025-06-29/110.png)